discindo/discindo-org/content/post/2024-06-21-joining-the-flock-from-r-working-with-data-on-mother-duck/index.en.md

 ```

-Of course there is the possibility of doing things with [duckplyr](https://duckdblabs.github.io/duckplyr/), but we are not going to go into that.
+Of course, there is the possibility of doing things with [duckplyr](https://duckdblabs.github.io/duckplyr/), but we are not going to go into that.

 ### Connecting to MotherDuck

 MotherDuck documentation has details about [connecting](https://motherduck.com/docs/getting-started/connect-query-from-python/installation-authentication) to MotherDuck using `python`, but not for connecting using `R`.

-After asking few question on the discord, I learned that the process should be similar.
+After asking a few questions on the discord, I learned that the process should be similar.

 Let's see how that looks.